-This one pan roasted sesame ginger chicken meal has quickly become one of my family’s favorite weeknight dinners.
-The chicken is coated in a delicious ginger soy lime marinade and the veggies are tossed in toasted sesame oil.
+Roasted sesame ginger chicken meal has quickly become one of my family’s favorite weeknight dinners.
 The whole meal becomes a crispy and full of savory ginger flavors when roasted.

 Roasted sheet pan meals are an easy weeknight dinner